bornhack/bornhack-website/README.md

 ## Quickstart

-Create a virtual environment and activate it:
+Create a Python 2.7 virtual environment and activate it:

     $ virtualenv venv
     $ source venv/bin/activate